LOCATION: Southampton, Pennsylvania, USA

 - Suborbital Spaceflight Training Profile

-- 1st flight: launch, weightless period, and re-entry at 50% of Suborbital Space Launch Profile
+- STS-400 Suborbital Space Flight #5: launch, weightless period, and re-entry at 50% of Suborbital Space Launch Profile

-- 2nd flight: launch, weightless period, and re-entry at 100% of Suborbital Space Launch Profile
+- STS-400 Suborbital Space Flight #6: launch, weightless period, and re-entry at 100% of Suborbital Space Launch Profile

 Sponsorship: Sponsor an individual or group experience.